BenElferink/Cardano-Warriors-CNFT-Spy/README.md

 1. See recently listed and recently sold Warriors on CNFT.io, can be useful for "sniping".
 2. Track "floor" prices for each Warrior type through visualized data charts.
 Toggle between 7 days, and 30 days charts.
-3. <strike>Create a portfolio where you can track gain/loss on your Warrior, compared to floor prices.</strike>
+3. Create a portfolio where you can track gain/loss on your Warrior, compared to floor prices.

 ## Folder structure